 6. It contributes to muscle strength and healing.

-Although almond milk only contains 1 gram of protein per serving, it contains plenty of B vitamins such as iron and riboflavin, both important for muscle growth and healing.
+Although almond milk only contains 1 gram of protein per serving, it contains plenty of B vitamins, iron and riboflavin, which are important for muscle growth and healing.

 7. It keeps your digestion in check.

 Almond milk contains almost one gram of fiber per serving, which is important for healthy digestion.

 8. It doesn’t contain lactose.

 Lactose malabsorption affects approximately 68 percent of the world’s population, according to experts.
 Lactose intolerance is caused by lactose malabsorption, but not everyone who has lactose malabsorption has lactose intolerance.